Forget Topgolf and glow golf.

 Comment: The 9-hole, lighted, par–27 pitch-and-putt Birdie Course is really short at 575 yards, even shorter than the par-31 Eagle course at 1,808 yards.
 The visitor center within Eagle Lake Regional Park in Plymouth doubles as the clubhouse with lockers, concessions and computerized golf handicapping.
 The 40–station, lighted range is all grass.

-Golf Advisor user keeley2: "Freshly aerated greens and a surly proshop clerk.
+Golf Advisor reviewer keeley2: "Freshly aerated greens and a surly proshop clerk.
 Bad combination!"

 Comment: The nine-holer in Indianapolis is only 1,085 yards, but there's a nice mix of other facilities: 16 covered stalls with gas heaters, 18 outdoor mats, two grass chipping/putting greens, another putting green, two practice bunkers, a covered teaching bay and an indoor bay and putting green.

-Golf Advisor user sethatate: "This course is awesome to warm up for a round or night golf!!!!"
+Golf Advisor reviewer sethatate: "This course is awesome to warm up for a round or night golf!!!!"

 Comment: A lighted par 3 course associated with Pete Dye?
 Yes, this 2,257-yard, par-54 layout in Belleville has ties to Dye and Bob Goalby dating to the 1960s and was recently purchased by the Village of Shiloh.